 Waltham, Massachusetts 02453-8313

 Her recent publications include “Visual-Spatial Thinking in Geometry and the Visual Arts" (article published in Psychology of Aesthetics, Creativity, and the Arts), Mathematics Teachers’ Learning: A Conceptual Framework and Synthesis of Research; A Framework for the Facilitation of Teachers’ Analysis of Video; Examining Mathematics Practice through Classroom Artifacts; and “Developing Self-Regulating Learners: The Critical Role of Feedback" (ASCD Express).
 She is a co-author of The Fostering Algebraic Thinking Toolkit: A Guide for Staff Development, and several guides for selecting rigorous curriculum materials (Choosing a Standards-Based Mathematics Curriculum and the series Guiding Curriculum Decisions for Middle Grades—for language arts, mathematics, and science).
 She has also written about child prodigies, including coauthoring Nature's Gambit: Child Prodigies and the Development of Human Potential.

-Before joining EDC, Goldsmith held research positions at Tufts University and TERC and taught at Middlebury College.
+Before joining EDC, Goldsmith held research positions at TERC, Tufts University, and MIT.

-She received a BA in psychology from Yale University and a PhD from the Institute of Child Development at the University of Minnesota.
-She did postdoctoral studies at Massachusetts Institute of Technology.
+Goldsmith has a BA in Psychology from Yale University and a PhD in Child Psychology from the University of Minnesota, Institute of Child Development.